argonautproject/scheduling/pages/patient-scheduling.md

 {% include img.html img="diagrams/Slide31.png" caption="Figure 4: Hold Appointment" %}

  The Client sends a hold request operation using the id of selected proposed appointment as the input parameter.
 The Server determines if the appointment can be held and returns the Appointment resource with with an updated status.
-See the [Scheduling State Diagram](state-diagram.html) for further details on statuses.
+See the [Appointment State Diagram](state-diagram.html) for further details on statuses.

 #### APIs
 {:.no_toc}